RedHatRanger/Darn_Good_Quotes/quote_of_the_day.md

 - 2026-02-03: "Opportunities are usually disguised as hard work, so most people don't recognize them." -Ann Landers
 - 2026-02-04: "Wake up with determination, go to bed with satisfaction." -George Lorimer
 - 2026-02-05: "The problem with troubleshooting is that trouble shoots back.
 Documentation is your shield.
 When you find a workaround, document why you did it so you aren't caught in the crossfire six months from now." -Anonymous
+- 2026-02-06: "The greatness of a man is not in how much wealth he acquires, but in his integrity and his ability to affect those around him positively." -Bob Marley
 -